U.S. DEPARTMENT OF STATE

 – Organize a social/cultural activity showcasing American and Cameroonian culture,

-- Deepen PAS Cameroon alumni engagement by creating a common platform for the alumni to build on their exchange experience, deliberate on key issues, and contribute meaningfully to the development of their communities.
+– Deepen PAS Cameroon alumni engagement by offering a common platform for the alumni to build on their exchange experience, deliberate on key issues, and contribute meaningfully to the development of their communities.

-- Create an umbrella association bringing together alumni from all exchange program sponsored by the U.S. Government.
+– Recruit members for and report on the actions of the recently created Cameroon National Alumni Association bringing together alumni from all exchange program sponsored by the U.S. Government.

-The grantee will engage alumni in the planning of the symposium, selecting participants, themes and speakers, finalizing the agenda, and drafting the future Alumni Association’s legal documents, in collaboration with the U.S. Embassy, Yaounde.
+The grantee will engage alumni in the planning of the symposium, selecting participants, themes and speakers, finalizing the agenda, and reporting on the progress of Alumni Association, in collaboration with the U.S. Embassy, Yaounde.

 The project should include a robust pre- and post- event media plan, including traditional and social media, to publicize the conference.